Houston Wrestling

-Houston Wrestling/Gulf Athletic Club was a professional wrestling promotion that ran from 1925 through 1987.
+Houston Wrestling, also known as the Gulf Athletic Club, was a professional wrestling promotion that ran from 1925 through 1987.
 Originally run by the Sigel family, it reached its greatest popularity under Paul Boesch.

 History

 Houston's wrestling legacy began shortly before World War I, with shows being held at irregular intervals from 1915–1923.
 Inspired by this, promoter Julius Sigel started Houston's City Auditorium (which has long since been torn down).
 Following the creation of this historic building, wrestlers began showing up in Houston on a regular basis to perform in weekly Friday night shows.

 In 1929, Sigel left to promote shows in New Orleans and Shreveport, Louisiana, leaving the promotion to his brother, Morris Sigel.
 Morris was not well versed in the wrestling business, but guided the promotion through strong business sense and surrounding himself with people capable of running wrestling shows without his help.
 During this time, a wrestler from Brooklyn, New York named Paul Boesch was on the wrestling scene, who would ultimately be one of Morris Sigel's main men.